The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: Background

-Another equally important area of research is to be quantify the \textit{default} generative behaviours of these models, understand the biases exhibited by them towards or against particular cultures, ideologies, or products, and whether they reinforce harmful stereotypes about certain groups, particularly those that have historically been marginalized.
-This is the primary motivation behind our work, which seeks to quantify how certain aspects of storytelling differ between human writers and machine generations.
+Another equally important area of research is to quantify the \textit{default} generative behaviours of these models, understand the biases exhibited by them towards or against particular cultures, ideologies, or products, and whether they reinforce harmful stereotypes about certain groups, particularly those that have historically been marginalized.